Weloom/WordWizApp/readme.md

 Note: target directory will be created if it doesn't exist.
 If the source directory doesn't exist a warning is issued.

 ## WordWiz.Parsers
-Contains the main service and interfaces that defines the actions that can be performed on the text files.
+Contains the main service WordWizzard and interfaces that defines the actions that can be performed on the text files.
-The main service also uses two parsers on
+The main service WordWizzard also uses two parsers on
 * File level
 * Line level